squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 `enabled_if_env`{ #enabled_if_env }

-:   :octicons-milestone-24: Default: _none_ – This option defines whether the
+:   :octicons-milestone-24: Default: _none_ – Define whether the
     date is actually extracted from git, which makes it possible to disable extraction for cases when the repository is not available: